jaideepsinhdabhi/JustDataML/README.md

     - Description: AdaBoost (Adaptive Boosting) is an ensemble learning method that combines multiple weak learners to create a strong learner.

 11. **KNeighborsRegressor**
-    - Description: KNeighborsRegressor is a simple, non-parametric method used for regression tasks based on the k-nearest neighbors algorithm.
+    - Description: KNeighborsRegressor is a simple, non-parametric method used for regression tasks based on the k-nearest neighbours algorithm.

 ### Classification Models: